chrisjmckeown/Awesome_Readme_Generator/readme.md

 Once installed:
 * Create a GitHub repo, including a License file and Contributing Covenant to ensure badges work, delete the badges post creation if not required.
-* Run the readme generator using
+* Run the readme generator using:
 ```
    node index.js
 ```